apiaryio/apiaryio.github.com/_posts/2014-12-04-Next-Version-of-API-Documentation.md

 comments: true
 ---

-Starting today, we are setting the new documentation as the default documentation for all new APIs.
+Starting today, we are setting the new documentation as the default for all new APIs.
 Now, when you create a new API, it'll use the new three-column layout.

-Over the past few months we have heard a lot of your requests and added tons of new features in the three-column layout documentation.
+Over the past few months we have heard a lot of your requests and added tons of great features in the new documentation.
 Let me highlight a few of them.

 ## Live Preview